ga-wdi-lessons/porting-sinatra-to-rails/readme.md

 6. The view takes the objects from the controller and sends a response to the user.

-Let's take a look at some rails code.

 ## Intro to HTTP and REST

 ### HTTP